Yoga | योग – The Combination Of Physical And Mental Exercises

 1. Yoga, as a disciplined method for attaining a goal.

 2. Yoga, as techniques of controlling the body and the mind.

-3. Yoga, as a name of one of the schools or systems of philosophy (darśana).
+3. Yoga, as the name of one of the schools or systems of philosophy (darśana).

 5. Yoga, as the goal of Yoga practice.

 One of the benefits of yoga is that you can choose a yoga style that’s tailored to your lifestyle, such as hot yoga, power yoga, relaxation yoga, prenatal yoga, etc. Whether you prefer to practice at home, in a private session, while watching a DVD or at a studio or gym, there is a huge variety of options available to suit your goals and needs.